BeTomorrow/sync-wording-dart/README.md

 # Sync Wording

-This tool allow you to manage app's wording with simple Google Sheet file.
+This tool allows you to manage your app's wording with a simple Google Sheets file.
 Just create a sheet with columns for keys and wording.
 This tool will generate wording files.
-Your product owner will be able to edit himself application's wording
+Your product owner will be able to edit the application's wording themselves.

 ## Quick Start

-You can find a sample sheet [here](https://docs.google.com/spreadsheets/d/18Zf_XSU80j_I_VOp9Z4ShdOeUydR6Odyty-ExGBZaz4/edit?usp=sharing) but it's just a simple sheet with one column for keys and columns for languages like this
+You can find a sample sheet [here](https://docs.google.com/spreadsheets/d/18Zf_XSU80j_I_VOp9Z4ShdOeUydR6Odyty-ExGBZaz4/edit?usp=sharing), but it's just a simple sheet with one column for keys and columns for languages like this:

 | Keys                 | English   | French |
 | -------------------- | --------- | ------ |